César Cui: Upbringing and career

 The young César grew up learning French, Polish, Russian and Lithuanian.
-As a secondary school (gymnasium) student in Wilno, in 1850 he took music lessons with Stanisław Moniuszko.
+As a secondary school (gymnasium) student in Wilno, he took music lessons with Stanisław Moniuszko in 1850.
 Later that year, before completing his gymnasium education, Cui was sent to Saint Petersburg to prepare to enter the Chief Engineering School, which he did the following year at age 16.
-In 1855 he graduated from the Academy, and following advanced studies at the Nikolaevsky Engineering Academy, now Military engineering-technical university, he began his military career in 1857 as an instructor in fortifications.
+In 1855, he graduated from the academy; following advanced studies at the Nikolaevsky Engineering Academy (now Military Engineering-Technical University), he began his military career in 1857 as an instructor in fortifications.
 His students over the decades included several members of the Imperial family, most notably Nicholas II.
 Cui eventually ended up teaching at three of the military academies in Saint Petersburg.
 Cui's study of fortifications gained from a frontline assignment during the Russo-Turkish War of 1877–1878 proved important to his career.
 As an expert on military fortifications, Cui eventually attained the academic rank of professor in 1880 and the military rank of general in 1906.
 His writings on fortifications included textbooks that were widely used, in several successive editions (see bibliography below).